Cwantic/Documentation/Loads/PrimaryCases.md

 {: .warning }
 >Attention, to obtain the complete solution for multilevel problems, it is necessary to calculate the primary and secondary parts of the solution separately and then to combine them.

-MetaPiping will calculate the bounds for the primary part of the solution for displacements, rotations, forces, moments and stresses due to the dynamic support movement loading.
+MetaPiping will calculate the bounds for the **PRIMARY** part of the solution u(t) for displacements, rotations, forces, moments and stresses due to the dynamic support movement loading.

 When selecting **Primary floor response cases** load type, all existing loads are listed in the combobox :